We Love Quinoa

 If you have never eaten edamame before, try this salad as an introduction.
 These tender green soybeans are easily found in the frozen section of natural foods stores.
 Combined with quinoa and asparagus, it all adds up to a pretty and nourishing salad.
 Contributed by Annie Taylor Chen, Vegan Ann. more→

 I can’t seem to get enough of tabbouli-type salads.
 I especially like them made with quinoa.
-You can use red irregular quinoa, or a combination.
+You can use red, tan, or black quinoa, or a combination.
 Embellished with black beans, this makes a high-protein salad that’s hearty enough to be a main dish.
 Photos by Evan Atlas. more→